Qmazibuko/QMazibuko/README.md

 ## What I Do

-I build software and the platforms that run it.
+I build software and the platforms that it runs on.
 Code, cloud infrastructure, automation, and whatever else gets the job done.

 ## Tech Stack